mosi-sol/linux-things/linux_jail.md

 Using the manual method ensures your jail is as small as possible, containing **only** the binaries and libraries required for your specific worker command.
 This is often more secure as it reduces the attack surface.

-Here is the modified Bash script that uses manual file copying instead of `debootstrap`.
+This is the modified Bash script that uses manual file copying instead of `debootstrap`.

 ### **Prerequisites**